ChrisPenner/session-sauce/README.md

 Installation options:

 * copy-paste `session-sauce.plugin.zsh` onto your machine and source it from your shell's `rc` file.
 (E.g. `~/.bashrc` or `~/.zshrc`)
-* Add to your zsh plugin manager as `ChrisPenner/session-sauce`
+* Add to your ZSH plugin manager as `ChrisPenner/session-sauce`

 ## Compatibility